-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about germ cell tumors and how to treat them.
+Use the menu to see other pages.

 Doctors are working to learn more about germ cell tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

-Looking for More about Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding germ cell tumors, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.